top of page

 Artist's Statement

-How my art is supposed to work is based on fusion of awe and irony.
-These two opposite things once were combined together in Romanticism movement: feeling of mystery on one hand, and ironic vision of reality, where ideal is unreachable, on the other.
-Romanticist irony, according to its theorist of the XIXth century, means that you “believe” and “do not believe” in the same time.
-It acts like this: as an artist I try to express something profound, mysterious, meaningful, and than I realize that I'm not able to do that precisely, I realize that perception of the final piece might be quite different.
-That the medium itself and the language of visual art in general aren't fit for the task.
-And then I enjoy this feeling of self-parody, this ambiguity becomes my intention.
-So I am never too serious trying to affect and amaze the viewer.
-I'm fine with looking naive, strange or confusing, and too plain and too rough sometimes too.
-But still feeling of paradox and mystery is rather essential for me, it's what I try to achieve.
-In my style I feel being influenced by folk Baroque art of the past, and Modern masters such as of German Expressionism with its earthy colour and simplification of forms.
-I feel fine with broken perspective, unnatural “local” colour, flat figures and wrong proportion as that makes everything more defamiliarized and expressive.
+The desired effect of my art on a viewer is based on a special fusion of awe and irony.
+These two opposite elements were seen as inevitably combined together in Romanticism: feeling of mystery and metaphysical significance of the world, on one hand, and ironic vision of reality, where the ideal is unreachable, on the other.
+Romanticist irony, according to one of its early theorists, means that you “believe” and “do not believe” in the same time.
+An artist endeavors to express something profound and meaningful, but then comes understanding that one is not able to do that precisely; that perception of the final piece might be quite different; that the medium itself and the very language of the visual art aren't fit for the task, especially in today's cultural situation.
+So Romanticist aesthetics enjoy this feeling of self-parody; this ambiguity becomes artist's intention.
+Never being completely serious, I feel fine with my art looking naïve, ugly or confusing, and too plain, or too rough sometimes too.
+But still, feeling of mysterious presence is rather essential for me; it's what I try to achieve.
+In my style I feel being influenced by folk Baroque art of the past, and by Modern masters such as of German Expressionism with its earthy colouring and simplification of forms.
+Surrealism is not a correct term to describe my works: surrealists' agenda and method don't inspire me and are irrelevant in our days; it was quite a post-war European utopian thing.
+And I'm definitely against that type of contemporary art which is defined as “surrealistic” and don't agree to be associated with it.

-• Technology and industry: the world created by men, how it's correlated with nature
+• Technology and industry: how the world created by humans correlates with nature and how they fight creating new reality

 Eduard Zibnitski